circlefin/verite/packages/docs/docs/patterns/issuance-flow.md

 ## Issuance Flow

-In this specific example, a logged-in account holder requests a KYC or credit score credential to be held in their mobile wallet.
-The flow consists of the exchange of three distinct JSON objects 1) a Credential Offer published by the Issuer that describes the credential and how to apply for it, 2) A Credential Application submitted by the wallet, and 3) a Credential Fulfillment returned by the Issuer that encodes the final credential.
+In this example, an individual's financial institution offers the ability to request a KYC or credit score credential to be held in the individual's mobile wallet.
+The flow consists of the exchange of three distinct JSON objects:

+1. A Credential Offer published by the Issuer that describes the credential and how to apply for it
+2. A Credential Application submitted by the wallet, and
+3. A Credential Fulfillment returned by the Issuer that contains the final credential.

 ![Issuing a Credential](/img/docs/sequence_issuance.png "Issuing a Credential")